42 Door Types Illustrated Guide

 10. Pocket

-A pocket door hangs from the top and slides along a track, where it guides the door into a wall where it slips into when opened.
-Most modern pocket doors slide into the wall with hardly any space left on either side.
+A pocket door hangs from the top and slides along a track, which guides the door into a wall, where it slips when opened.
+Most modern pocket doors slide into the wall with hardly any space on either side.
 This flush look provides clean lines and takes up a lot less space.

 11. Bypass

 The bypass door mechanism allows one door to slide in front of the door next to it.
-A bypass door can be designed with two doors or three, depending on the width of the opening, the width of the doors, or the owner's preferences.
+A bypass door can be designed with two or three doors, depending on the opening, the width of the doors, or the owner's preferences.

 Bypass doors are often found in interiors as partitions.
 Still, they are great for places leading to a patio or a porch.
 They are even used for closet doors!